Generated alpine New Mexico river valley scene representing the Red River, not an exact location photo

 Cimarron River, Pecos River, and Chama River are better backups than forcing a crowded or high Red River day.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 Confirm current New Mexico fishing rules and any special-trout-water restrictions before fishing the Red River.
-This page is a planning aid, not the regulation digest.
+This page is a planning aid, not the rule digest.

 Carson access with parking, river-adjacent fishing opportunity, and a simple first stop.